-Talk to trusted adults in your child's life
+Talk to other trusted adults in your child's life Share your concerns with

 Share your concerns with the teacher or other school staff.
 Reach out to other adults in your child's life.
 Keep in mind that children behave differently in different situations.